Before you begin your Bonavista Biennale tour, download the site map here.

 5862 Main St, Elliston

-The Citadel is connected to the development of The Salvation Army’s presence in Newfoundland and Labrador.
+The original Citadel was connected to the development of The Salvation Army’s presence in Newfoundland and Labrador.
 The Elliston (then known as Bird Island Cove) corps was established in 1887 and the first officer was assigned to the community in 1889.
 By 1901, when the Citadel was built by Captain W. Reader, membership reached a high of just over 60 people.
 For generations, the Citadel hosted regular services and social events such as weddings, garden parties, and suppers.

 Hours |